urt30plus/b3/b3/plugins/customcommands/README.md

 #### `<ARG:FIND_PLAYER:GUID>`
   Makes your custom command accept a mandatory parameter which represents a player.
 The placeholder will be replaced with that player's GUID.

-#### `<ARG:FIND_PLAYER:PBID>`
-  Makes your custom command accept a mandatory parameter which represents a player.
-The placeholder will be replaced with that player's Punkbuster id.

 #### `<ARG:FIND_PLAYER:NAME>`
   Makes your custom command accept a mandatory parameter which represents a player.
 The placeholder will be replaced with that player's cleaned up name.